 When you click the "Submit solution" button, a new window will open (you may need to give your browser permission).
 There are different things you'll fill in:

 Let's go over it.

 The Solution field is where you type your joke.

 Most exercises just want a URL here.
 This exercise wants you to type a joke.

 The next field is for uploading files.
 This is where you'll upload your cute animal picture.

 There are limits on how many files you can upload, how big they can be, and what types they can be.
 You can upload JPG and PNG files, so your animal photo must be one of those file types.
 (It almost certainly is.)

 There are two fields where you tell the website how difficult the exercise was for you.

 Click on the difficulty range, from "Very easy" to "Very hard."
-You can click between the tick marks, like between "Hard" and "Somewhat hard."
+You can click at any point on the line.

 If you want, you can say what made the exercise easy or hard, in the "Difficulty reasons" field.